thegetty/quire-docs/CONTRIBUTING.md

 **Create a New Branch to Work In**
 1. In GitHub desktop, make sure you are in the correct repository.
 At the top right, under "Current Repository," it should say `quire-docs`.
 2. Navigate to where it says “Current Branch” in your GitHub Desktop window.
-3. Select “new branch” to the right of the Filter box.
+3. Click “new branch” to the right of the Filter box.
 4. Name your branch following this branch naming convention: `Type/Issue#/Description`.
 (For example, "Edit/#20/Fix-typo".)<br/>
 **For Type, the options are: **Edit, Add, Translate.** Issue-# is only needed if this pull request addresses an existing issue.** <br/>
 5. Make sure it is based on the `main` branch.
-6. Click "Publish Branch."
+6. Click "Create Branch."

 **Open Project File in Text Editor**
 1. Open the text editor of your choice.
 (We suggest using [Atom](atom.io).)
 2. Select File > Open in your menu bar.
-3. Navigate to your home directory and select your `quire-docs` folder.
+3. Use the search function to find the `quire-docs` folder on your computer.
+Make note of where it has been saved.
 4. In your text editor, expand the `content` folder to see the editable markdown files and look for the file you'd like to make your changes in.

 **Save Changes in Text Editor**